From Refusal to Recovery: A Control-Theoretic Approach to Generative AI Guardrails: Related Work

 \section{Related Work}

-\paras{Safety Guardrails for LLMs and LLM Agents} AI guardrails are deployment-time mechanisms ensuring pre-trained foundation models behave safely \citep{ayyamperumal2024current}. \textit{Input guardrails} act before a model receives an input---they analyze user prompts and identify or reject prompts that are malicious, unsafe, or policy-violating \citep{rad2025refining}. \textit{Output guardrails} act after a model generates an output---they prevent unsafe model generations from being shown to a user or executed \citep{kapoor2025constrained}.
-For non-agentic LLMs, these guardrails have used string perplexity \citep{alon2023detecting} or text classifiers \citep{inan2023llama, dixon2018measuring, rebedea2023nemo, lin2023toxicchat, perez2022red} for detection.
-Recently, control-inspired methods have steered LLM generations toward safer regions of the output space \citep{miyaoka2024cbf, hu2025steering, kong2024aligning, karnik2025preemptive} and learned enforceable safety constraints for decoding \citep{chen2025learning}.
-For agentic LLMs, existing work focuses on classifying and blocking unsafe actions with text proxies or one-step outcome labels \citep{xiang2024guardagent, chen2025shieldagent, zheng2025webguard}.
-Current guardrails operate solely through \textit{refusal}, rejecting inputs or blocking generations, but fail to \textit{recover} from unsafe states.
-We propose that detection and recovery can be co-optimized for LLM agents via safety-critical reinforcement learning that is aware of multi-step outcomes, yielding guardrails that identify unsafe behavior and prescribe corrective actions.
+\paragraph{Safety Guardrails for LLMs and LLM Agents.} AI guardrails are deployment-time mechanisms for ensuring that pre-trained foundation models behave safely \citep{ayyamperumal2024current}. \textit{Input guardrails} act before inference, analyzing user prompts to identify or reject malicious, unsafe, or policy-violating inputs \citep{rad2025refining}. \textit{Output guardrails} act after generation, preventing unsafe outputs from being shown to users or executed \citep{kapoor2025constrained}.
+For non-agentic LLMs, guardrails have used string perplexity \citep{alon2023detecting} or text classifiers \citep{inan2023llama, dixon2018measuring, rebedea2023nemo, lin2023toxicchat, perez2022red} for detection.
+Recent control-inspired methods steer LLM generations toward safer output regions \citep{miyaoka2024cbf, hu2025steering, kong2024aligning, karnik2025preemptive} and learn enforceable decoding constraints \citep{chen2025learning}.
+For agentic LLMs, existing work mainly classifies and blocks unsafe actions using text proxies or one-step outcome labels \citep{xiang2024guardagent, chen2025shieldagent, zheng2025webguard}.
+These guardrails rely on \textit{refusal}: rejecting inputs or blocking generations, without \textit{recovering} from unsafe states.
+We instead co-optimize detection and recovery for LLM agents via safety-centric reinforcement learning over multi-step outcomes, yielding guardrails that identify unsafe behavior and prescribe corrective actions.